+Gender discrimination

-Gender discrimination: Gender discrimination is defined as: "Any distinction, exclusion or restriction made on the basis of sex which has the effect or purpose of impairing or nullifying the recognition, enjoyment or exercise by women, irrespective of their marital status, on the basis of equality of men and women, of human rights and fundamental freedoms in the political, economic, social, cultural, civil or any other field."124
+Gender discrimination is defined as: "Any distinction, exclusion or restriction made on the basis of sex which has the effect or purpose of impairing or nullifying the recognition, enjoyment or exercise by women, irrespective of their marital status, on the basis of equality of men and women, of human rights and fundamental freedoms in the political, economic, social, cultural, civil or any other field."

-Gender equality: refers to the absence of discrimination on the basis of one's sex in the allocation of resources and benefits or in access to services, rights and opportunities.
-125 Equality does not mean that women and men will become the same but that women's and men's rights, responsibilities and opportunities will not depend on whether they are born male or female.
+Gender equality refers to the equal rights, responsibilities and opportunities of women and men and girls and boys.
+Equality does not mean that women and men will become the same but that women's and men's rights, responsibilities and opportunities will not depend on whether they are born male or female.
 Gender equality implies that the interests, needs and priorities of both women and men are taken into consideration, recognizing the diversity of different groups of women and men.
 Gender equality is not a women's issue but should concern and fully engage men as well as women.
 Equality between women and men is seen both as a human rights issue and as a precondition for, and indicator of, sustainable people-centred development.
-126